D371L/D371L/README.md

 I am a self-made entrepreneur forged through years of relentless pursuit.
 As a developer I rose without masters, teaching myself every craft, every discipline, turning obstacles into fuel.
 I have built and led countless projects, many bound to IT, each a spark that became flame.
-What I create is born from silence and pressure, shaped in chaos, and carried forward with unbroken will.
+What I create is born from silence and pressure, shaped in chaos, carried forward with unbroken will, sealed in fire.
 </p>

 ### ⚔️ Infernal Experience